FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 * For data payloads, the reader recomputes the **content hash** (over `{dt, size, payloadHash}`) using the same hash as the kernel (`cep_hash_bytes`) and rejects mismatches before applying the update  .
 * **Structure synthesis:** if the target path doesn’t exist, the reader creates intermediate dictionaries/lists as needed, but will **not** fabricate a proxy where the type doesn’t match—types must line up with the manifest flags .

+#### 2.3.1 Reader lifecycle helpers

+Streaming readers often live inside tight loops.
+These helpers reset or retire them without leaking staged buffers.

+**Technical details**
+- `void cep_serialization_reader_reset(cepSerializationReader* reader)` clears staged transactions, error state, and hash caches so the same reader can ingest a fresh stream from the start.
+- `void cep_serialization_reader_destroy(cepSerializationReader* reader)` releases allocations associated with staging buffers, manifests, and blob scratch space.
+Call it once you are done ingesting streams from that root.

+**Q&A**
+- *Why not create a new reader every time?* Reusing a reset reader avoids repeated allocations when you decode many short streams (for example, in tests or on embedded targets).

 ### 2.4 Journal metadata helpers

 Control headers now carry a tiny record of “which beat emitted this?” so downstream systems can file serialized batches without guessing.